URL Encoding & Decoding: How the Web Safely Transmits Data

 URL encoding is a deceptively simple concept with far-reaching consequences.

-Mastering it is essential for anyone building web applications, APIs, or distributed systems.
+Mastering it is essential for anyone building web applications, APIs, distributed systems, and secure infrastructure.